STUDENTS FROM ABROAD

-In addition to these minimum 3 exams, based on the evaluation of the academic transcript and personal accomplishments, the Admissions Committee may require further exams be passed by the student prior to admittance in the areas of economics, law, history or political science.
+In addition to this minimum of 3 exams, the Admissions Committee may require further exams be passed by the student prior to admittance in the areas of economics, law, history or political science, based on the evaluation of the academic transcript and personal accomplishments.
 In such cases, no more than 3 additional exams can be requested.
 These exams may be completed at the student’s own university, or at the University of Florence.

-Given the internationalist vocation and the educational offer partially in English of the master\'s degree, students are required to hold a C1 level certificate of knowledge of English at the time of enrollment.
-Otherwise, once enrolled in the master\'s degree, students will have to achieve this certification by doing the C1 test organized for the degree course at the University Language Center.
+Given the internationalist vocation and the partially English educational offer of the master\'s degree, students are required to hold a C1 or higher English certification at the time of enrollment.
+Otherwise, once enrolled in the master\'s degree, students will have to achieve this certification by doing the C1 test organized for the degree course by the University Language Center.
 A specific degree course commission will verify that this certification was acquired by the end of the first year of the master\'s course.

 The candidates that intend to complete the full programme in English are exempted from the test of knowledge of Italian language required by the University of Florence.
 However please note that a basic knowledge of Italian is needed in order to interact with the University administration.